diegomacario/Super-Sunshine/README.md

 Transformations can be intimidating at first, but play around with them for a while and they will start to make sense!

 ### Lights
-Three types of light are currently supported: *__ambient light__*, *__point lights__* and *__directional lights__*.
+Three types of lights are currently supported: *__ambient light__*, *__point lights__* and *__directional lights__*.

 The command used to set the colour of the ambient light is:
  ```sh
  ambient r g b
  ```
 Where:
-- The colour of the ambient light is defined by the *__RGB__* values, which can range from 0 to 1.
-The default colour of the ambient light is (0.2, 0.2, 0.2).
+- The *__RGB__* values, which can range from 0 to 1, define the colour of the ambient light.
+If this command is not specified in a scene description, the colour of the ambient light defaults to (0.2, 0.2, 0.2).

 In theory, ambient light exists at all points in space and is propagated with equal intensity in all directions.
-Based on this definition, there should only exist "one ambient light" in a scene.
-While this is true for this ray-tracer, it does allow something rather unusual: the colour of the "one ambient light" in a scene can be modified in between the creation of geometric primitives.
+Based on this definition, there should only exist one ambient light in a scene.
+While this is true for this ray-tracer, it still allows something rather unusual: the colour of the ambient light can be modified in between the creation of geometric primitives.
 In other words, users can use the ambient light to give primitives a base colour.
 Consider the following scene description, in which I create four spheres and modify the colour of the ambient light before creating each one:

 The resulting image is: